Marble Hornets: Web series

 A follow-up series entitled Clear Lakes 44 was released.
 In April 2016, Clear Lakes 44 was cancelled after the members of the creative team went their separate ways, as confirmed by Wagner.
 A spiritual successor to Clear Lakes 44, titled ECKVA, was made.
-A new miniseries set in the Marble Hornets universe called Marble Hornets: Rosswood began on August 27th, 2025.
+A five part miniseries set in the Marble Hornets universe called Marble Hornets: Rosswood began on August 27th, 2025 and ended September 24th, 2025.